wafy80/acestream-scraper/wiki/FAQ.md

 2. Check if you're using the correct Base URL format for your setup
 3. Verify the channel is online using the "Check Status" button
 4. If using Acexy, make sure it's properly configured and running

+### WARP shows as "Running but Not Connected"
+1. Check the WARP section in the Configuration page
+2. Try clicking the "Connect" button
+3. If connection fails, try changing the WARP mode to a different setting
+4. Ensure your container has the proper capabilities (`NET_ADMIN` and `SYS_ADMIN`)
+5. Check container logs for WARP-related errors

 ## Advanced Questions